Sara-Hamilton/beep-boop/README.md

 # Beep Boop

-#### a program that displays a range of numbers and replaces some numbers with text based on various criteria, 1-19-18
+#### web app that displays a range of numbers and replaces some numbers with text based on various criteria, 1-19-18

 #### _By Sara Hamilton_